-- With 1 symptom presentation, students may return to school after 24 hours of symptom resolution. - If 2 or more symptoms are present, students and staff can return to school with a negative Covid-19 test result dated after the onset of symptoms.
+- With 1 symptom presentation (non-fever), students may return to school after 24 hours of symptom resolution. - If 2 or more symptoms are present, students and staff can return to school with a negative Covid-19 test result dated after the onset of symptoms or a note from a healthcare provider that there will most likely an alternative diagnosis.